GradTree: Learning Axis-Aligned Decision Trees with Gradient Descent: GradTree: Gradient-Based Decision Trees

-In the previous subsections, we introduced the adjustments that are necessary to apply gradient descent to decision trees.
-During the optimization, we calculate the gradients with backpropagation implemented using automatic differentiation based on the computation graph of the tree pass function.
+In the previous subsections, we introduced the adjustments that are necessary to apply gradient descent to DTs.
+During the optimization, we calculate the gradients with backpropagation based on the computation graph of the tree pass function.
 The tree pass function to calculate the function values is summarized in Algorithm~\ref{alg:forward} and utilizes the adjustments introduced in the previous sections.
-Our tree routing allows calculating the tree pass function over a complete batch as a single set of matrix operations, which allows an efficient computation.
+Our tree routing facilitates the computation of the tree pass function over a complete batch as a single set of matrix operations, which allows an efficient computation.
 We also want to note that our dense representation can be converted into an equivalent vanilla DT representation at each point in time.
-Similarly, the balanced nature of GDTs is only required during the gradient-based optimization and standard pruning techniques to reduce the tree size are applied post-hoc.
+Similarly, the fully-grown nature of GradTree is only required during the gradient-based optimization and standard pruning techniques to reduce the tree size are applied post-hoc.

-Furthermore, our implementation optimizes the gradient descent algorithm by exploiting common stochastic gradient descent techniques, including mini-batch calculation and momentum using the Adam optimizer~\citep{kingma2014adam} with weight averaging~\citep{izmailov2018averaging} (further details can be found in the Appendix~\ref{A:gradient}).
+Furthermore, our implementation optimizes the gradient descent algorithm by leveraging common stochastic gradient descent techniques, including mini-batch calculation and momentum using the Adam optimizer~\citep{kingma2014adam} with weight averaging~\citep{izmailov2018averaging}.
 Moreover, we implement early stopping and random restarts to avoid bad initial parametrizations, where the best parameters are selected based on the validation loss.
+Further details can be found in Appendix~\ref{A:hyperparams}.